 Croup is a contagious respiratory illness common among children.
 Although croup is usually a simple illness to treat, severe cases require medical attention.

 Medical attention is recommended for children experiencing any of the following symptoms:

-These symptoms can also indicate another condition called epiglottitis - a condition involving inflammation of the epiglottis (the tissue surrounding the trachea or windpipe).
+These symptoms can also indicate epiglottitis.
+This is inflammation of the tissue surrounding the trachea, or windpipe.
 Both adults and children can develop epiglottitis, and the condition can be life-threatening in certain cases.

 Tests and diagnosis

 Physicians typically diagnose laryngitis with a physical examination that assesses the ears, nose, throat, and voice.
 In most case, no additional testing is required.